nearform/the-fastify-workshop/src/step-04-serialization/README.md

 ## Setup

-- start the server with `yarn start`
+- start the server with `npm run start`